 *Please don’t forget to watch the video of me making this recipe on my YouTube channel, as it is very helpful to see how it’s all done* Watch HERE!

 Since we have already celebrated our Canadian Thanksgiving, I made these Bomboloni for our family dinner, and I stuffed half the donuts with the pumpkin spice filling, and the other half with Nutella!
 I also turned this dough into mini Bomboloni by cutting the donuts using a 2 inch cutter (as opposed to over 3 inches).
 The result was adorable and perfect for a family get together.
-Everything, including fry-time is the exact same, the only difference is the number of Bomboloni – you will get about 20 to 24 mini donuts out of this same recipe.
+Everything, is basically the exact same, the only difference is the number of Bomboloni – you will get about 20 to 24 mini donuts out of this same recipe.
 To fill them with the Nutella is the same procedure as any filling (but of course much easier, as it’s already made); just spoon the Nutella into a piping bag and fill your Bomboloni! 🙂 You can find the written recipe for these mini Nutella Bomboloni HERE!

 *Pictured are the Nutella filled Bomboloni!